stevealbanese/BragBook/README.md

 ### SharePoint (15.11.2024 - 30.11.2024)
 - Bulk opened 150 SharePoint sites
-- Batch addition of users with appropriate access level based on the zero trust access and the Just Enough Access.
+- Batch addition of users with appropriate access level based on the zero trust access and the Just Enough Access doctrines.
+- Proposal and creation of a single template for customer sites to ensure a standardised view and identical document filing and archiving logic.

 ### Teams Forms
 - Built quality control forms based on Teams software thanks to a “Teams Form” addon.
-In order to digitize the quality control process
+In order to digitalise the quality control process.
-- HTML and CSS customization
+- HTML and CSS customization.
-- Project was abandoned to avoid cumulating application solutions and redundant data entry in favor of the current ERP system

 ### ZenDesk
-Tested and deployed Zendesk ticketing service to ensure rapid follow-up of incidents and other customer requests.
+Tested and deployed Zendesk ticketing service under a week to ensure rapid follow-up of incidents and other customer requests.
 As well as providing a correct history of incidents to ensure constant quality improvement.
-- customer import
+- customers import.
-- macro creation
+- macro creation.

 ### Cybersecurity (01.12.2024 - 31.12.2024).
 Proposed quick-win data security measures to management Creation of a risk model to define attack surfaces and measures to be taken.
 - Blocking of websites.
 In particular, sites allowing data to be stored and sent externally.
 - Automatic computer lock after afk of few minutes.

 Suggested list of GPOs to activate to increase data security.
 - Prevent users from syncing libraries and folders shared from other organization
 - Prompt users to confirm when they delete shared content